Influencer marketing is one of the most receptive forms of digital advertising. Why? Because it’s not intrusive.

 Influencer marketing should be results-driven.
 Always remember to measure results.
 Compare with the goals you had in the first place.
 Then test and optimize again for the best possible results.

 You might be surprised, but one-third of marketers don’t measure the ROI of influencer marketing.
-For those who measure success, conversion rate is the most favorable measure — 38.5% of marketers believe that an influencer marketing campaign should be measured by the conversion/sales it drives.
+For those who measure success, the conversion rate is the most favorable measure — 38.5% of marketers believe that an influencer marketing campaign should be measured by the conversion/sales it drives.

 While measuring the ROI can be challenging using tracking links, coupon codes, and affiliate programs can help you get quantitative data.